 Aluminum – The Greenest of Metals

 Aluminum has revolutionized modern construction because of its unique combination of strength, rigidity of construction, durability, and lower density.

 Aluminum is high in strength, yet low in weight.
 Aluminum is approximately one third the density of steel.
 Its light weight reduces installation labor costs, risk of injury, and transportation costs.
 Tensile strength range: 10,000-100,000 psi.

-Aluminum’s durable finish means it will look great for years and years; requiring little or no maintenance.
-Minor cleaning of surface dirt is all that is needful.
+Aluminum’s durable finish means it will look great for years and years.
+Aluminum requires little or no maintenance.
+Minor cleaning of surface dirt is all that is needed.
 Its unique properties means it will not rust, swell, rot, warp, twist, split or crack.
-Corrosion resistance: aluminum reacts with air to form an extremely thin layer of oxide, thereby providing excellent corrosion protection.
+Aluminum is corrosion resistance Aluminum reacts with air to form an extremely thin layer of oxide, thereby providing excellent corrosion protection.

 Aluminum is easily machined- drilling, milling, cutting, bending, punching, etc.